PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Introduction

-Several outlier detection methods employing PCA have been proposed specifically for high-dimensional data. \cite{hubert2005robpca} proposed ROBPCA, a robust method of PCA for high-dimensional data that can also be used to identify outliers, which lie far from the robust principal components space. \cite{filzmoser2008outlier} proposed PCOut and Sign, two computationally efficient methods that perform standard PCA after robustly scaling the data and looking for outliers within the principal directions that explain 99\% of the variance in the data. \cite{Ro07062015} proposed the minimum diagonal product estimator, which is related to the MCD but ignores off-diagonal elements and, unlike the MCD, is identifiable when there are more variables than observations. \cite{fritsch2012detecting} proposed an adaptation of the MCD to high-dimensional data through regularization and applied the methods to summary statistics from a neuroimaging dataset.
+Several outlier detection methods for standard and HD data use PCA, including PCA influence functions and other PC sensitivity measures \citep{brooks1994diagnostics, gao2005new}.
+However, these methods are often computationally demanding as they rely on re-estimating the PCs with each observation left out.
+Similarly, methods that depend on robust covariance estimation (see \cite{hadi2009detection} for a review) are usually not suited for HD settings.
+One such method, the minimum covariance determinant (MCD) estimator, identifies the observation subset with the smallest sample covariance matrix determinant \citep{rousseeuw1985multivariate}. \cite{hubert2005robpca} proposed ROBPCA, a robust PCA method for HD data that can also identify outliers, which lie far from the robust PCs space. \cite{filzmoser2008outlier} proposed PCOut and Sign, two computationally efficient methods that perform standard PCA after robustly scaling the data and looking for outliers within the principal directions explaining 99\% of the variance. \cite{Ro07062015} proposed the minimum diagonal product estimator, which is related to the MCD but ignores off-diagonal elements and is identifiable when there are more variables than observations. \cite{fritsch2012detecting} proposed an HD adaptation of the MCD through regularization and applied the method to neuroimaging summary statistics.

-However, many of the proposed methods for outlier detection in high-dimensional data have only been validated using moderately sized data, which often contain more observations than variables.
-One exception comes from the field of genetics, where \cite{shieh2009detecting} proposed a method for identifying outlying genes in microarray data by performing dimension reduction through PCA followed by computation of robust distances on the reduced data.
-The proposed method was validated using microarray datasets with approximately 100 observations and 2,000 variables, and was shown to be highly accurate and improve class prediction accuracy.
-ROBPCA was also performed for comparison and resulted in more false positives and false negatives than the proposed method.
+However, such methods are often validated using only moderately sized data containing more observations than variables.
+One exception comes from \cite{shieh2009detecting} who proposed identifying outlying genes in microarray data by performing PCA dimension reduction prior to robust distance computation on the reduced data.
+The method was validated on a dataset of approximately 100 observations and 2000 variables and shown to result in fewer false positives and false negatives than ROBPCA.